 Stool DNA test

-The doctor uses a sigmoidoscope, a flexible, slender and lighted tube, to examine the patient’s rectum and sigmoid.
-The sigmoid colon is the last part of the colon, before the rectum.
+This procedure involves using a sigmoidoscope, a flexible, thin, lighted tube, to examine the rectum and sigmoid colon — the last part of the colon before the rectum.

 The test takes a few minutes and is not painful, but it might be uncomfortable.
-There is a small risk of perforation of the colon wall.
+There is a small risk of perforating the colon’s wall.